 I confess that I enjoyed Slander, which was a valuable exposé of the leftwing media.
 Treason was interesting—she presented some interesting facts, and did some good work on the Whittaker Chambers case.
 Unfortunately, she bought into the bewildering conservative myth that Joe McCarthy was something other than an eccentric, self-destructive idiot.
 (If you disagree, consider how many Communists he actually found.
 I believe that the answer is: one).

 Still, Treason had some points of merit, and so was not altogether worthless.
-Godless, although it contained an absurd chapter that attacked the well-established theory of evolution, was extremely funny.
+Godless, although it contained an absurd series of chapters that attacked the well-established theory of evolution, was extremely funny.
 But recently, Coulter has transformed herself into a conservative version of Howard Stern.

 She has had her share of controversial actions over the years.
 She was fired from National Review after her rather silly “invade their countries, kill their leaders, and convert them to Christianity” comment, and has engaged in a one-way feud with the magazine ever since.
-She often refers to Muslims as “ragheads,” called John Edwards a “faggot,” seemingly only to cause controversy, and published a bizarre book (If Democrats Had Any Brains, They’d Be Republicans) that is simply a collection of sophomoric insults.
+She often refers to Muslims as “ragheads,” called John Edwards a “faggot,” (seemingly only to cause controversy), and published a bizarre book called "If Democrats Had Any Brains, They’d Be Republicans" that is simply a collection of sophomoric insults.

 I can sympathize with those conservatives who would not vote for McCain.
 Most of these people make reasonable, irrefutable criticisms of the Arizona Senator.
 Coulter’s attacks, however, are ridiculous.
 It is as if she cannot calm down and make an unruffled, logical attack on someone.
 Instead, she has to scatter dozens of crazy charges.
 (I would say McCarthyite charges, but Coulter would probably take it as a compliment).